mikeydgithub/controllers_routes_nestjs/README.md

 5. Passing parameters in routers.

 6. Passing a request with a payload body.
+Add a POST route.

+7. Passing query parameteres in routes.

+8. Validating route parameters.